 Lanarkshire CJA Area Plan was formally launched at the Scottish Parliament on 24th February 2011.
-The launch provided an opportunity to explore links with the community justice agenda and other Government policy areas such as: health and wellbeing; lifelong learning and skills: housing; community safety issues and alcohol and drugs.
+The launch provided an opportunity to explore links with the community justice agenda and other Government policy areas such as: health and lifelong wellbeing: learning and housing; community safety issues and alcohol and drugs.